ToshioCP/Gtk4-tutorial/src/sec20.src.md

 But there were only four menus.
 New, saveas, pref and close-all actions correspond to new, saveas, preference and quit menu respectively.
 The three actions open, save and close doesn't have corresponding menus.
-Are thy necessary?
+Are they necessary?
-These actions are defined because of accelerators.
+Yes, because they correspond to accelerators.

-Accelerators are a kind of short cut key function.
+Accelerators are kinds of short cut key functions.
 They are defined with arrays and `gtk_application_set_accels_for_action` function.

 ~~~C